getman-research-group/3dcnn-zeolite-solvation/python_scripts/README.md

 - `view_md_snapshot.py` prepares ASE visualizations of either the full system or a local environment centered on the adsorbate.
-- `extract_lammpsdata_info.py` extracts force-field parameters and atom-level descriptors from the LAMMPS data and snapshot files.
+- `extract_lammpsdata_info.py` extracts force-field parameters and atom-level features from the LAMMPS data and snapshot files.
 - `extract_hbonds.py` identifies adsorbate-solvent hydrogen bonds and assigns the related donor/acceptor information.